randollrr/python-utils/auto_mongo.md

 # auto_mongo

-A typical CRUD library for mongoDB that can be useful for most projects -- built on top of pymongo.
+A typical CRUD library for mongoDB that can be useful for most projects, but initial from my home automation project -- built on top of pymongo.

 To use this library all you need to do is to import it from your directory path.